Siemens CFO says not in hurry to list Healthineers

 "We're not in a hurry.
 We don't need to react very quickly," Ralf Thomas told reporters on a conference call.
 "We don't believe that the market environment is going to completely flip overnight.
 That's why we don't feel under pressure."

-He added that he would not rule out the possibility that Siemens could achieve the stock-market listing by merging the business with that of an already-listed company, as it did with Spanish renewables group Gamesa (GAM.MC), but at the same time said Gamesa should not be considered a blueprint.
+He added that he would not rule out the possibility that Siemens could achieve the stock-market listing by merging the business with that of an already-listed company, as it did with Spanish renewables group Gamesa, but at the same time said Gamesa should not be considered a blueprint.